 We would advise you talk through the costs involved for the rooms so when your son or daughter lists preferences in their application, they are within their price range.

 You should talk to your child about what will be best for them in their continuing years here at York.
-Some things to consider about University accommodation are:
+Some of the benefits to living on campus include:

 The extra responsibilities involved in living in the private sector can be stressful.
 It's worth talking about these responsibilities with your son or daughter so that they are prepared for moving out of campus accommodation.